 Where is the Silver Coast in Portugal?

-The Silver Coast – or Costa de Prata – is located about an hour to the north of Lisbon, situated between Porto and Lisbon.
+The Silver Coast—or Costa de Prata—is about an hour north of Lisbon, between Porto and Lisbon.
 It is a spectacular stretch of quaint coastal towns, golden beaches, and magnificent coastlines on the west side of Portugal.
-For many expats, this is one of the most desirable parts of Portugal, alongside Lisbon, Porto, and the Algarve.
-Silver Coast Portugal towns to consider include Ericeira, Peniche, and Nazaré.

 What’s the weather like on the Silver Coast?

-Just like the rest of Portugal, the Silver Coast has a moderate climate.
-July and August are the hottest months of the year, and average temperatures can get as high as 30 degrees C (86 degrees F).
+Like the rest of Portugal, the Silver Coast has a moderate climate.
+July and August are the hottest months of the year, and average temperatures can reach 30 degrees C (86 degrees F).
 The Silver Coast weather in winter sees average temperatures fall to about 15 degrees C (59 degrees F).
 December tends to be the wettest month, and there is an average of around 135 hours of sunshine per month in the winter and 300 in the summer.

 What’s the cost of living on the Silver Coast?

-Homes on the Silver Coast cost anywhere between €70,000 and €1m.
-Properties in the central area of Silver Coast Portugal start at around €70,000 for a two-bedroom apartment.
-The cost of living in Portugal is lower than what expats might expect in the UK and in the US.
+Homes on the Silver Coast cost between €70,000 and €1m.
+Properties in the central area of Silver Coast, Portugal, start at around €70,000 for a two-bedroom apartment.
+The cost of living in Portugal is lower than what expats might expect in the UK and the US.
 People moving to Portugal can expect to spend less on food, utilities, rent, etc.

 Where are the best places to live on the Silver Coast?